evonove/barbarians-rulebook-app/README.md

 # Build the project

-The project has been developed on Linux on Ubuntu 17.04.
+The project has been developed on Linux on Ubuntu 19.04.

 The application has been tested and runs smoothly on the following platforms:

-* Linux (Ubuntu 17.04)
+* Linux (Ubuntu 19.04)
-* macOS Sierra
+* macOS Mojave
 * Android 5.0 and above
-* iOS 9 and above
+* iOS 12 and above

 ## Requirements

-* Qt 5.9.2
+* Qt 5.13.0

 Open the project with QtCreator and run the `src` target.